 Data Usage: You can use only the data sets provided in class for your experiments, and you should use the data sets properly.
-Using any tricks to query the labels of the test set is strictly prohibited.
+Getting other forms of the data sets is strictly prohibited and is considered a serious violation of the honesty policy.
+Using any tricks to query the labels of the test set is also strictly prohibited.